mindsandthings/Obsidian_Repo/1. Projects/Michael research/Michael email.md

 ## What is their return policy?

+FocusCalm has a 30 day money back guarantee for the headband.
+If you purchased a lifetime subscription, this will be refunded along with the price of the headband.
+[you initiate the app refund through google or apple though]

 ## What does the device actually sense? (if they don't make it obvious, don't go digging, just report that it's not obvious)